graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 - {variables} - an optional object (map), the keys of which are the variable names and the values of which are the variable values
 - {extensions} - an optional object (map)

-### Legacy watershed

-Before 1st January 2025 (`2025-01-01T00:00:00Z`), if a client does not know the media types the server supports then it SHOULD use `Content-Type: application/json` in requests.
-After this date, if a client does not know the media types the server supports then it SHOULD use `Content-Type: application/graphql+json` in requests.

 ### Example